katiefrost95/sparta-rspec/README.md

 https://gist.github.com/eliotsykes/5b71277b0813fbc0df56

 ### Fizzbuzz
-In order to run the fizzbuzz tests you need to require rspec run the command rspec in the terminal
+In order to run the fizzbuzz tests you need to require rspec and run the command rspec in the terminal.

 ##### Writing fizzbuzz tests:
 The code for the fizzbuzz test is already written in the lib/fizzbuzz.rb file.
 Therefore in order to create more tests you need only to go into the spec/fizzbuzz_spec.rb.
 Using the methods in the fizzbuzz.rb file further tests can be written in the following format: